xiaoxingxingkz/MRI-and-PET-data-from-ADNI/README.md

 ## Preprocessing of Downloaded MRI
 Above preprocessing steps have already be done, we focus on
-- BET algorithm is used for brain extraction.
+- BET algorithm (in FSL 6.0.3) is used for brain extraction.
-- The MRI images are aligned to Montreal Neurological Institute T1 standard template space (MNI152_T1_1mm) with the FLIRT linear registration algorithm.
+- FLIRT linear registration algorithm (in FSL 6.0.3)  is used to aligne images to Montreal Neurological Institute T1 standard template space (MNI152_T1_1mm).
 - Remove the voxels of zero values in the periphery of brain.
 - Downsample the images to the size of 76×94×76.